-- Service organization name and telephone number - Programmed exit and entry time - Instructions to test the system weekly - Note that the installer code cannot arm or disarm the system - Conditions that could result in false alarms or impaired operation of the product(s): arming the system and not respecting the exit delay, entering the protected premises and not respecting the entry delay for disarming the system can cause false alarms. - The installer should also caution the user not to give system information (such as codes or bypass methods) to casual users and only to give out codes set to expire within 24 hours.
+- Service organization name and telephone number - Programmed exit and entry time - Instructions to test the system weekly - Note that the installer code cannot arm or disarm the system - Conditions that could result in false alarms or impaired operation of the product(s) are as follows: arming the system and not respecting the exit delay, entering the protected premises, and not respecting the entry delay for disarming the system can cause false alarms.

+The installer should also caution the user not to give system information to casual users and only to give out codes set to expire within 24 hours.